wpsmartpay/smartpay-payhalal-edd/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 PayHalal Malaysian Payment Gateway for Easy Digital Downloads.
 This plugin allows you to accept payments via PayHalal.
 You can use this plugin to accept payments from your customers through PayHalal.
+Currently, this plugin only supports One Time Payments.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/smartpay-payhalal-edd` directory, or install the plugin through